 Each year Studio 20 recruits a mix of writers, editors, videographers, audio journalists, programmers, designers, Web producers and smart people who may have no journalism training at all— under the principle of “bring skills, share skills, learn new stuff.”
 Recruiting emphasizes students comfortable in more than one medium and ready to tackle new challenges.
 One of our mottos is: “Everyone works on everything.”

 In 2009-10, one of Studio 20’s major partners was the New York Times.
 Working with editors at the Times, students and faculty designed and planned a hyperlocal news site for the East Village neighborhood in Manhattan.
 It launched in September, 2010: The Local East Village.
-The site is edited and produced at NYU, but runs on nytimes.com Studio 20 students can publish there, and if they have ideas for improvements they can pitch them.
+The site was edited and produced at NYU, but ran on nytimes.com Studio 20 students could publish there, and if they had ideas for improvements they could pitch them.

-In the spring of 2013 that site evolved into Bedford + Bowery, which will be co-published by NYU Journalism and New York Magazine (nymag.com).
-The New York Times involvement will end.
-The editor, Daniel Maurer, explains: “We’ll still be covering the East Village and Lower East Side but we’ll also be jumping on the L train to cover Williamsburg, Bushwick and Greenpoint – where, of course, the East Village already has a strong presence.”
+In the spring of 2013 that site evolved into Bedford + Bowery, which is co-published by NYU Journalism and New York Magazine (nymag.com).
+The editor, Daniel Maurer, explained at the time: “We’ll still be covering the East Village and Lower East Side but we’ll also be jumping on the L train to cover Williamsburg, Bushwick and Greenpoint – where, of course, the East Village already has a strong presence.”
 The change was covered here.